Skip to main content

 Consideration is based upon a holistic review of each student’s application for admission.
 We look at it all — grades, coursework, SAT and/or ACT scores or your writing portfolio (Guilford is test-optional), class rank when available, leadership and community service, and extracurricular activities.

-All Guilford College scholarships, grants, and awards require full-time enrollment and that you maintain good academic standing to retain your institutional aid.
+All Guilford College scholarships and grants require full-time enrollment and that you maintain good academic standing to retain your institutional aid.
 Most institutional aid is restricted from paying more than 100 percent of tuition when combined with certain non-Guilford awards.
 Students are eligible for Guilford financial aid for a total of 8 semesters.

 These scholarships are supported by the donations of a number of individuals who believe in the Core Values of Guilford College and want to invest in the success of every one of our students.